 In order to eliminate these deficits and, hence, implement the energy turnaround in Austria in a sustainable fashion, federal framework conditions have to be improved in the following areas:

-- Equality of the transmission grid with roads and rails in terms of permitting procedural aspects and standardized public participation process
+- Equality of the transmission grid with roads and rails in terms of authorisation process aspects and standardised public participation process

-- Harmonization of limit values for commissioning and operation
+- Harmonisation of limit values for commissioning and operation

-- Implementation of the principle „Upgrade rather than (new) construction“
+- Implementation of the principle "Upgrade before new construction"

 - Fast integration of the European Infrastructure Package